TollyH/AssEmbly/Documentation/ReferenceManual/ReferenceManual.md

 ### Address

 An address is a value that is interpreted as a location to be read from, written to, or jumped to in a processor's main memory.
-In AssEmbly, an address is always specified by using a **label**.
+In AssEmbly, an address is usually specified by using a **label**.
 Once a label has been defined as seen earlier, they can be referenced by prefixing their name with a colon (`:`), similarly to how they are defined — only now it will be in the place of an operand.
 Like literals, they always occupy 8 bytes (64-bits) of memory after assembly.

 Consider the following example: